dtait-zaizi/gitea-drone-kubernetes/README.md

-# Running Drone in Kuberenetes with Gitea
+# Running Gitea SCM and Drone CI in Kuberenetes

 This is an effort to make it simpler to run Drone in Kuberenetes locally for developing patterns/solutions/drivers for Drone and kuberenetes.